Internetwork Packet Exchange

 Internetwork Packet Exchange (IPX) is the network-layer protocol in the IPX/SPX protocol suite.
 IPX is derived from Xerox Network Systems' IDP.
 It also has the ability to act as a transport layer protocol.

-The IPX/SPX protocol suite was very popular through the late 1980s and mid-1990s because it was used by Novell NetWare, a network operating system.
-Due to Novell NetWare's popularity, IPX became a prominent protocol for internetworking.
+The IPX/SPX protocol suite was used by Novell's network operating system, NetWare, from the late 1980s through the late 1990s.

-A big advantage of IPX was a small memory footprint of the IPX driver, which was vital for DOS and Windows up to Windows 95 due to the limited size at that time of conventional memory.
-Another IPX advantage was easy configuration of its client computers.
-However, IPX does not scale well for large networks such as the Internet.
-As such, IPX usage decreased as the boom of the Internet made TCP/IP nearly universal.
+An advantage of IPX was the small memory footprint of the IPX driver, which was vital for MS-DOS and Windows up to Windows 95.
+Another advantage was easy configuration of the client computers.
+IPX does not scale well for large networks such as the Internet, and usage decreased as the Internet boom made TCP/IP nearly universal.

-Computers and networks can run multiple network protocols, so almost all IPX sites also ran TCP/IP, to allow Internet connectivity.
-It was also possible to run later Novell products without IPX, with the beginning of full support for both IPX and TCP/IP by NetWare version 5 in late 1998.
+Computers and networks can run multiple network protocols.
+After Internet access became important in the early 1990s, IPX sites typically also ran TCP/IP to allow Internet connectivity.
+Starting with NetWare version 5 in late 1998, it became possible to use Netware without IPX.